jank10/Prototype0_Masterarbeit_Vorstudie/README.md

      ```docker-compose down```
    - A data folder will be created in your project directory.
 This ensures your graph data persists.
 Restart Neo4j later with:
      ```docker-compose up```

+---

+## References

+Prototype0 has taken inspiration from three GitHub repositories.

+- Docker setup of neo4j: [GraphRAG-with-Llama-3.1](https://github.com/Coding-Crashkurse/GraphRAG-with-Llama-3.1)
+- Conceptual idea of using a dummy company and the basis of the streamlit web app: [Knowledge-Graph-Demo](https://github.com/JohannesJolkkonen/funktio-ai-samples/tree/main/knowledge-graph-demo)
+- Conceptual idea of using the hybrid search in Neo4j and rephrasing follow-up questions: [Intro-to-GraphRAG](https://github.com/ms-johnalex/intro-to-graphrag/tree/main)